 Contact: Melissa Stepovich, 907-474-2522

-(Fairbanks, AK) - Fairbanks International Airport (FAI) will open a cell phone parking lot to assist those picking up passengers from the terminal.
+(Fairbanks, AK) - Fairbanks International Airport (FAI) has opened a cell phone parking lot to assist those picking up passengers from the terminal.
 The lot allows people to wait for free on airport property until their passenger has landed, collected their bags and come to the curb.

 The cell phone lot is designed to reduce congestion at the curb and to keep traffic in front of the terminal moving smoothly.
 The new lot will provide a convenient and safe place to wait until a call is received.

 The cell phone lot will be helpful for passenger pick up, the advantage to drivers is less worry about time expiring in the short-term lot, or driving around the terminal.
 Use of the cell phone lot is available for 30 minutes a visit, vehicles must be attended at all times.
 Guests may not leave their vehicle to enter the terminal.
 Cell phone lot is not for commercial usage.

 For more information regarding FAI’s concessionaires and amenities visit www.fai.alaska.gov.

 About Fairbanks International Airport and Alaska DOT&PF

 Fairbanks International Airport is the gateway to Alaska’s interior and Denali National Park.
 It’s one-half of the Alaska International Airport System and serves more than a million passengers annually.
 Equipped to handle any size and type of aircraft, anytime, with state-of-the-art landing systems and terminal facilities.
 Accounts for 1 in 20 jobs for a total of1,900 jobs in Fairbanks.